christianrauch/apriltag_ros/README.md

       sharpening: 0.25    # sharpening of decoded images
       debug: 0            # write additional debugging images to current working directory

+    pose_estimation_method: "pnp" # method for estimating the tag pose

     # (optional) list of tags
     # If defined, 'frames' and 'sizes' must have the same length as 'ids'.
     tag: